Lengjunyi/IC/ClassScheduling/README.md

 This piece of code was written to provide a solution for the following problem:

 > For the rising Junior, the school has opened up 11 AP courses, which would be divided to be held in 4 different periods.
-Since each individual is only able to take one course at a time (unless you have Hermione's magic watch), some courses are in conflict with other ones.
-Then it is our job to find a way to divide up the 11 courses up so that most people would be able to satisfy their own needs.
-Suppose we have the data for all students' course, how shall we give a good way to divide them up?
+Since each individual is only able to take one course at a time (unless you have Hermione's magic watch), some courses are to be in conflict with other ones.
+Then it is your job to find a way to divide up the 11 courses up so that most people would be able to satisfy their own needs.
+Suppose we have the data for all students' course, how shall you give a good way to divide them up?

 ## Why we can enumerate?

 First let's analyze the problem.
 Perhaps we could put all 11 courses into one period, but intuition tells that it is better to cut it evenly.
 We should probably use a 2-3-3-3 combination.
 Thus how many ways can them be divided up?
 Use a little bit of math, we can find out that there are 92400 ways.
 (And further, if the order of the three "3"s doesn't matter, the number shall be divided by 6.)

+92400 is big, but for computers, it's just a little one.
 Then it is clear: we can simply enumerate all possible strategies, and then figure out which one is better.

 ## How can you compare two strategies?

-Let's simplify this problem a bit, say one is happier if he has more courses, no matter how many he chose at first.
+Let's simplify this problem a bit: say one is happier if he has more courses, no matter how many he chose at first.
 This shall not interfere with the nature of the question too much, but can result in less coding work.

 First, no single strategy can satisfy everyone.
 One strategy can simultaneous make 10 people get all classes they want while making another 10 only able to choose one course.
 Therefore, it is difficult to tell one best answer from all strategies.